tommybobbins/cordwoodpuzzle-raspberrypi/README.md

 Use Boldport's Cordwood puzzle with the GPIO pins on a Raspberry Pi.

+I failed to photograph the 2nd green LED lit - but it does!:
 ![Cordwood Puzzle working from RPi](cordwood.gif)

 Do not use with 5V as the GPIO pins are unprotected.
 Switch off the Raspberry Pi to prevent damage to the pins while connecting.